schoettl/bank-holiday-germany/README.md

 This package provides calculation of bank holidays and public holidays in Germany.

-Most of these bank holidays are also public aka legal holidays throughout Germany.
-You can use `isPublicHoliday` to check if a holiday is also a legal holiday.
+Most bank holidays are also public aka legal holidays throughout Germany.
+You can use `isPublicHoliday` to check if a bank holiday is also a public holiday.

-Legal holidays are generally off for all employees.
-Bank holidays that are not legal holidays are generally only off for bank employees.

 There are even more public holidays in each federal state which are covered by the `ExtraHolidays` module of this package.

+Public holidays are generally off for all employees.
+Bank holidays that are not public holidays are generally only off for bank employees.

 See the [module documentation](https://hackage.haskell.org/package/bank-holiday-germany) on Hackage for more information.